jputrino/f5-openstack-lbaasv2/docs/includes/topic_restrictions.rst

 Unsupported Features
 --------------------

-The following features are unsupported in v |release|; they will be introduced in future releases.
+The following features are unsupported in |release|; they will be introduced in future releases.

 * vCMP® (multi-tenancy)
 * Agent High Availability